 UK Student Visa Interview Process and Outcomes

-The UK student visa interview process differs for in-country and overseas applications.
+The UK Student visa interview process differs for in-country and overseas applications.
 Interviews typically last 15-30 minutes and may be conducted by phone, video call, or in person at a Visa Application Centre.
-Results are usually communicated within five working days of the interview.
+Results are usually communicated within five working days of the interview, but the interview is only one input into the overall visa decision.

 In-Country Applications (Within the UK)